dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/redshift/Setting-up-Redshift.md

 TO WRITE

 <a name="db" />
-## 4. Setting up the SnowPlow events table
+## 4. Setting up the Snowplow events table

-Now that you have Redshift up and running, you need to create your SnowPlow events table.
+Now that you have Redshift up and running, you need to create your Snowplow events table.

-The SnowPlow events table definition for Redshift is available on the repo [here] [redshift-table-def].
-Execute this query in Redshift to create the SnowPlow events table.
+The Snowplow events table definition for Redshift is available on the repo [here] [redshift-table-def].
+Execute this query in Redshift to create the Snowplow events table.

 <a name="" />
-## 5. Generating Redshift-format data from SnowPlow
+## 5. Generating Redshift-format data from Snowplow

-Now you need to generate some SnowPlow events in a Redshift-friendly format.
-To do this, you will need to [setup the EmrEtlRunner to process your raw data and turn them into SnowPlow events] [emr-etl-runner].
+Now you need to generate some Snowplow events in a Redshift-friendly format.
+To do this, you will need to [setup the EmrEtlRunner to process your raw data and turn them into Snowplow events] [emr-etl-runner].
 Click [here] [emr-etl-runner] for step-by-step instructions on how.

 <a name="load" />
-## 6. Automating the loading of SnowPlow data into Redshift
+## 6. Automating the loading of Snowplow data into Redshift

-Now that you have your SnowPlow database and table setup on Redshift, you are ready to [setup the StorageLoader to regularly upload SnowPlow data into the table] [storage-loader].
+Now that you have your Snowplow database and table setup on Redshift, you are ready to [setup the StorageLoader to regularly upload Snowplow data into the table] [storage-loader].
 Click [here] [storage-loader] for step-by-step instructions on how.

 [Back to top](#top).